Posts

 Image

-Salvation includes the resurrection of the saints and the New Creation.
-Both events will occur when Jesus arrives from Heaven .
-Redemption is part of God’s salvation.
-He will not abandon what He created and called “ very good! ” Redemption points to the recovery of what has been lost.
-The Universe is enslaved by sin and condemned to decay and death.
-All living creatures die.
-However, in the redemptive plans of the Creator, the end state of the things redeemed by Him will be vastly superior to their original condition, and this principle is epitomized in the bodily resurrection of men and women saved by Jesus Christ.
+Salvation includes the bodily resurrection of the saints and life in the New Creation, which will occur when Jesus arrives .
+Central to the doctrine of salvation is the promise of redemption .
+God will not abandon what He first created, and both the term and the concept mean the recovery of what was lost .
+The universe is enslaved by sin and condemned to decay and death.
+In God’s redemptive plans, the end state of redeemed things and persons is vastly superior to their original state, and this principle is epitomized in the promises of bodily Resurrection and New Creation.